Do I Need To Clean The Back Of My Refrigerator?

-First, you have to unplug it, which will save you from electrical shock.
+Second, you have to unplug it; this will save you from electrical shock.
 To do that, turn the refrigerator and freezer off, and then move the unit away from the wall.

 - Shine a flashlight under or on the back of the unit, and find the condenser coils, which keep your refrigerator operating efficiently.
 You’ll also find plenty of dirt and dust.

-Pull the drip pan out from under the refrigerator and empty it.
+- Pull the drip pan out from under the refrigerator and empty it.
 Soak it in warm, sudsy water in the sink while you tend to the rest of the job.

-To clean the coils, remove the cover panel and gently vacuum it.
+- To clean the coils, remove the cover panel and gently vacuum it.
 It might simply lift off, but you might have to unscrew it.

 - Use a soft broom to sweep away lint and loose dirt from the coils.
 You’ll probably need to lie on your back to do this.
 You might want to invest in a long-handled refrigerator brush for best results.

-Then vacuum the coils with a long-narrow vacuum attachment.
+- Vacuum the coils with a long-narrow vacuum attachment.
 Vacuum the floor where the dirt has fallen.